-Most lenders will first look at the rental income, yield and property value to assess your application.
-They are also likely to look at your personal income and expenditure to satisfy them that mortgage payments can be met in the event of a rental void.
+For buy-to-let remortgages, most lenders will first look at the rental income, yield and property value to assess your application.
+They are also likely to look at your personal income and expenditure to satisfy themselves that mortgage payments can be met in the event of a rental void.